Matthew Hansen Endowment

 Applicants: Graduate / Undergraduate

 Description: The Matthew Hansen Endowment was established in 1984 as a memorial to Matthew and his ideals.
-The Endowment provides funding for historical research, creative writing, and wilderness studies projects that explore Montana's land and people.
+This Endowment grants awards to students and independent scholars for projects that explore Montana’s land and people through historical research, wilderness studies, and creative writing - whose work promotes the protection, enhancement, & understanding of wilderness values or the wilderness resource in Montana.
 We hope, as Matthew did, that projects awarded under this fund will encourage mindful stewardship of the land, both wild and cultivated, and contribute to the preservation of Montana's cultural heritage.
 The Endowment encourages proposals from anyone interested in furthering this goal.
+Submit your online proposal here.

 Worf Family Memorial Scholarship